LinkedInLearning/level-up-rust-3041143/README.md

-# LEVEL UP RUST
+# Level Up: Rust

-This is the repository for the LinkedIn Learning course `level-up-rust`.
+This is the repository for the LinkedIn Learning course Level Up: Rust.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+![Level Up: Rust][lil-thumbnail-url]

+It’ll take time—and a whole lot of practice—to improve your Rust coding skills.
+It’s important to push yourself with new challenges, which is exactly what this course is for.
+Join author and instructor Tim McNamara as he takes you through a series of coding challenges, testing your ability to perform certain functions so you can reach the next level with Rust.
+Acquire new Rust skills with exercises that start off simple and become progressively more difficult.
+Learn how to write better, faster, and more reliable code when you need it.
+Find out why Rust is taking over the industry, offering an efficient and secure alternative to many other programming languages.

+This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.

+Each installment of the Level Up series offers at least 15 bite-sized opportunities to practice programming at various levels of difficulty, so you can challenge yourself and reinforce what you’ve learned.
+Check out the “Using GitHub Codespaces with this course” video to learn how to get a codespace up and running.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.